 Since a damaged, deteriorating, or blocked chimney can cause chimney fires or carbon monoxide poisoning, the National Fire Protection Association (NFPA) recommends having a chimney cleaning and inspection performed each year.

 Our contractors are fully trained and certified to provide safe and effective chimney sweeping.
+Don’t take a chance with your chimney.
+Contact Bone Dry Roofing today to schedule a chimney inspection by a qualified chimney sweep.

-Why is chimney sweeping & maintenance important?
+Why is a routine chimney sweep & maintenance important?

 Every time you burn a fire in your fireplace, combustible by-products are deposited in the chimney flue in the form of creosote and soot.
 Creosote is a black, tar-like residue that is extremely flammable and soot is the minuscule, powder-like substance which colors smoke and consists chiefly of carbon.
 Hot embers from your wood burning fire may come in contact with these flammable deposits and potentially start a dangerous chimney fire.